 Ethnography of Parliaments

-Emma has been awarded a European Research Council (ERC) Advanced Grant of €2.5 million for the project A Global Comparative Ethnography of Parliaments, Politicians and People: representation, relationships and ruptures.
-With Professor Cristina Leston-Bandeira (Leeds) as Co-Investigator and four other ethnographers – Dr Richard Axelby and Dr Jastinder Kaur (SOAS University of London), Professor Cristiane Brum (Legislative School of Brazilian Chamber of Deputies), and Mitiku Tesfaye Gabrehiwot (Mekelle University, Ethiopia) – she will explore the ruptures, crises of representation, and pathways towards more inclusive and relational communication between politicians and people.
+Emma was awarded a European Research Council (ERC) Advanced Grant of €2.5 million for the project A Global Comparative Ethnography of Parliaments, Politicians and People: representation, relationships and ruptures.
+With Professor Cristina Leston-Bandeira (Leeds) as Co-Investigator and four other ethnographers – Dr Richard Axelby and Dr Jastinder Kaur (SOAS University of London), Professor Cristiane Brum (Legislative School of Brazilian Chamber of Deputies), and Mitiku Tesfaye Gabrehiwot (Mekelle University, Ethiopia) – she will explore the ruptures, crises of representation, and pathways towards more inclusive and relational communication between politicians and people between 2019 and 2024.
 This research will position anthropology as an intellectually influential, and potentially transformative, source of scholarship on everyday politics in Parliaments and constituencies.